 - Toluene (found in paint thinners and commercial adhesives)

 - Acrolein (used to kill off plants and algae blooms in irrigation canals, and water treatment ponds)

 When vape juices are heated, they produce small particles containing heavy metals and can be lodged in the lung tissue, such as:

 Individuals can also file a claim against JUUL for physical injuries if they are minors under the age of 18, young adults under the age of 26, or adults with no prior history of nicotine use.

 Slater Slater Schulman LLP is dedicated to the representation of individuals suffering from an adverse event due to the use of a JUUL product.
-If you or someone you love has been affected by JUUL, you should contact Slater Slater Schulman LLP for a free consultation by entering our information below or by calling our office at (800) 251-6990.
+If you or someone you love has been affected by JUUL, you should contact Slater Slater Schulman LLP for a free consultation by filling out the form on this page or by calling our office at (800) 251-6990.